Learn More in the Library’s Blogs Related to Evaluating the Chief Executive

 7. Provide evaluation sheet and commentary to the Board member who is assigned to collate the sheets (usually the Board Chair).

-8. The Board may decide to provide the Chief Executive an average ranking for each category.
+8. The Board may decide to provide the Chief Executive with an average ranking for each category.
 Similarly, commentary can be summarized or each comment provided to the Chief Executive.

 9. The evaluation committee provides the evaluation report to the Chief Executive and schedules a meeting with him or her shortly thereafter.